 Buying a tube to pull behind the boat can be a pretty personal choice.
-Based off of preference, tubes and towables range from a variety of shapes and sizes.
-There aren't any strict guidelines on how to best buy a tube, but here are a few things to keep in mind:
+Based off of preference, tubes range from a variety of shapes and sizes.
+There aren’t any strict guidelines on how to best buy a tube, but here are a few things to keep in mind:

 Younger kids prefer more supportive towables that will may accommodate their parent.
 They like a tube that they can actually sit in, as opposed to something they have to lie down on top of.
 Most of the time parents will buy a towable that fits multiple kids.
 There are many multi-rider tubes available that have seating for 2-3 people.
 Some of our best selling tubes for young kids are the HO 2G, Radar Chase Lounge 2, and Radar Chase Lounge 3.

 Older kids like to get a little crazier on their tubes.
 They usually like to have a towable all to themselves and prefer to ride it laying down on their stomachs.
 Sometimes boaters will pull 3 separate tubes behind their boats so the riders can battle it out by bumping into each other as they fly across the wake.
-A few top choices for wild ride tubes are the Radar Vortex, HO Mavericks, and the Radar Astro Tube.
+A few top choices for wild ride tubes are the Radar Vortex, HO KIWI, and the Radar Astro Tube.

 If you have kids who want to get a little crazy, but still want to share a towable with a couple of friends, there are a lot of great tubes for that too.
 Tubes like the Radar Lift Off, HO Mavericks 3 and Radar Chase Lounge 4 Tube will fit 2+ riders laying flat on the surface of the tube.
 The shapes of these towables allow for extra hang time when hitting rough water and thrilling whips outside of the wake.